 - Project Leader – leads a specific project or curriculum within a club or group

 - Activity Leader – provides leadership for an event or activity

 - Service Leader – works with other 4-H leaders in the county to promote 4-H and help new clubs get started

 - County Program Leader – works with other 4-H leaders in the county to help with a specific project or activity

 Adults interested in becoming volunteer leaders should contact the 4-H office to start the application and screening process.
 New 4-H clubs can be started anytime throughout the year.

 How do I sign up?

 Youth enrollment is completed online at wa.4honline.com BUT only after connecting with a club leader.
-Here is a map with some of our clubs and leader contacts.
 For more information contact the Thurston County 4-H Office at 360-867-2157.

 Want to start a club?
 Download the volunteer application, email, drop off or mail the completed forms to the Thurston County 4-H office and let’s get started!